 I wish to acknowledge OSU Libraries Reference Archivist Michelle Drobik.
 Her helpful assistance led me to a trove of historic photographs like the three above, along with other documents, that immeasurably added to my rich understanding of campus life at Ohio State from 1940 to 1948.

-This heartwarming "American Story" by Bob Dotson appeared on NBC’s Today Show recently.
+This heartwarming "American Story" by Bob Dotson appeared on NBC’s Today Show on August 18, 2011.
 It features the Ritchie Boys, the valiant immigrant soldiers who fought for America in the US Army and helped the Allies win World War II.
 An exhibit opening at a Farmington Hills, Michigan Holocaust Museum was the catalyst for a number of remaining Ritchie Boys, now in their nineties, to gather.
 Dotson interviewed them for this brief documentary.

 The Ritchie Boys (docudrama)